1. Greg Brady, PhD 2008

 12. Scott Paine, PhD 2019

 Scott earned a B.S. in Physics and Biology from Ursinus College in 2013.
 In his undergraduate research, he worked to build a magneto-optical trap for use with rubidium atoms.
 His PhD thesis research was related to wavefront sensing and control for NASA’s James Webb Space Telescope and WFIRST.
+His PhD thesis: “Expanding the capture range of image-based wavefront sensing problems.”
 He joined L3Harris (Rochester, NY, area) in August 2019.

 13. Aaron Michalko, PhD 2020

 Aaron received a B.S. in Optical Engineering from the University of Rochester in 2014.
 His undergraduate design project involved designing and building a stereoscopic display for the Rochester Museum and Science Center.
 As a graduate student, is research interests included wavefront sensing and freeform optical metrology.
 His PhD thesis: “Advances in Optical Surface Metrology by Phase and Prescription Retrieval.”
 He joined Clerio Vision in July, 2020.
 He later joined the Optical Payload Center of Excellence (OPCoE) within Lockheed Martin Space.